KBNLwikimedia/GLAMorousToHTML/stories/story.md

 * <small>**Full institution name**: The full/official name of the institution</small>
 * <small>**Commons category**: The main category on Wikimedia Commons containing the images related to the (collections of the) institution.</small>
 * <small>**Category depth**: The level of subcategories that are taken into account.
 0 = no subcategories, only images in the main category are used; 1 = all first level subcategories, etc.</small>
-* <small>**Total images available**: The total number of images available in the main category and its tree of subcategories, as specified by the category depth.</small>
+* <small>**Total images available**: The total number of images available in the main Commons category and its tree of subcategories, as specified by the category depth.</small>
 * <small>**Distinct images used**: The unique/distinct number of images from this category tree that are used in Wikipedia articles (all language versions).</small>
 * <small>**Image reuse percentage**: The percentage of the available images that are actually used in Wikipedia articles.
 This is 'Distinct images used' divided by 'Total images available'.
 This is a measure for the uptake of the images.</small>
 * <small>**Distinct articles**: The number of unique/distinct Wikipedia articles (all language versions) that are illustrated by (one or more) images from the category tree.</small>